Serene-Arc/bulk-downloader-for-reddit/README.md

 **PLEASE** post any issue you have with the script to [Issues](https://github.com/aliparlakci/bulk-downloader-for-reddit/issues) tab.
 Since I don't have any testers or contributers I need your feedback.

-## What can it do?
+## What it can do
-### It...
-- can get posts from: frontpage, subreddits, multireddits, redditor's submissions, upvoted and saved posts; search results or just plain reddit links
+- Can get posts from: frontpage, subreddits, multireddits, redditor's submissions, upvoted and saved posts; search results or just plain reddit links
-- sorts posts by hot, top, new and so on
+- Sorts posts by hot, top, new and so on
-- downloads imgur albums, gfycat links, [self posts](#i-cant-open-the-self-posts) and any link to a direct image
+- Downloads imgur albums, gfycat links, [self posts](#i-can-t-open-the-self-post-files-) and any link to a direct image
-- skips the existing ones
+- Skips the existing ones
-- puts post titles to file's name
+- Puts post titles to file's name
-- puts every post to its subreddit's folder
+- Puts every post to its subreddit's folder
-- saves a reusable copy of posts' details that are found so that they can be re-downloaded again
+- Saves a reusable copy of posts' details that are found so that they can be re-downloaded again
-- logs failed ones in a file to so that you can try to download them later
+- Logs failed ones in a file to so that you can try to download them later
-- can be run with double-clicking on Windows (but I don't recommend it)
+- Can run with double-clicking on Windows

 ## [Download the latest release](https://github.com/aliparlakci/bulk-downloader-for-reddit/releases/latest)

+## How it works

+For **Windows** users, there is an executable file to run easily without installing a third party program.
+But if you are a paranoid like me, you can **[compile it from source code](docs/COMPILE_FROM_SOURCE.md)**.

+**Linux** and **MacOS** users have to **[compile it from source code](docs/COMPILE_FROM_SOURCE.md)**.

+Script also accepts **command-line arguments**, get further information from **[`python script.py --help`](docs/COMMAND_LINE_ARGUMENTS.md)**

 ## Setting up the script
 Because this is not a commercial app, you need to create an imgur developer app in order API to work.